 - Hold a STEM Challenge where students try to build a mini basketball hoop.

-Another option would be to find ways to incorporate basketball into activities you're already doing.
-For example, if you're already working on testing strategies, you might use these Basketball Task Cards to do some review of the different ways students can break down and work through the process of elimination.
+Another option would be to find ways to incorporate basketball into activities you’re already doing.
+For example, if you’re already working on testing strategies, you might use these Basketball Task Cards to review the different ways students can break down and work through the process of elimination.

 Read more about them: Math Madness Basketball Task Cards